Life-size stone sculptures

 Greek sculptors called a statue of a men a kouros (KOOR-ohs) which means “boy” and they called a statue of a girl a kore (CORE-eh) which means “girl”.

 Keeping it real-looking

-At first, they didn’t know much about sculpting muscles and bones, but by about 500 BC, they had learned more about it.
+At first, they didn’t know much about sculpting muscles and bones.
+They weren’t so good at faces, either, so a lot of the statues seem like they are smiling.
+We call this the “Archaic smile”.
+The sculptors probably didn’t really mean that anything was funny.
+But by about 500 BC, they had learned more about it.

 Learn by doing: make a small clay statue of a person that stands up